-This article will demonstrate the fundamental steps to launch Edge browser using Selenium WebDriver for automated testing.
-It will also detail how Mac users can test on Edge legacy.
+This article explores the fundamental steps to launch Edge browser using Selenium WebDriver for automated testing.
+It also explains how Mac users can test on Edge legacy.

 What is a Selenium Edge Driver?